What Is a Flex Room, And Is It a Must-Have for Buyers?

 “Clear pieces made of acrylic and lighter colors tend to amplify a room’s illumination and make it appear larger, especially if you are working in a small space,” says Austin.

-As people develop new hobbies, habits, and rituals due to spending so much time at home during the pandemic, the demand for specialty spaces is on the rise.
-Also known as experience zones, these specialty rooms can accommodate gaming, music, a library, or a playroom.
+As people develop new hobbies, habits, and rituals while spending more time at home, the demand for specialty spaces is on the rise.
+Also known as experience zones, these specialty rooms can accommodate play, entertainment, learning, and other lifestyle needs.

-Experts say that craft rooms, exercise rooms, and meditation spaces rank among the most-requested flex spaces in today’s floor plan.
-Here are the top types of flex space homeowners are requesting.
+Experts say that craft rooms, exercise rooms, and meditation spaces are among the most requested flex spaces in today’s floor plans.
+Here are the top types of flex spaces homeowners prefer.

 Office space